ShanaNyaa/dotfiles-cachyos/README.md

 - The LM Studio CLI path in `zsh/.zshrc` is specific to its original machine.
 Update or remove it on another Mac.
 - `tmux` uses `pbcopy` for copy-mode selection on macOS and `xclip` on other systems.
+- `btop` defaults to the Catppuccin Mocha theme; switch themes by pointing `color_theme` in `btop/.config/btop/btop.conf` at one of the other bundled `.theme` files.
-- To remove links created by Stow, run `stow -D -t "$HOME" zsh tmux nvim` from this repository.
+- To remove links created by Stow, run `stow -D -t "$HOME" zsh tmux nvim btop` from this repository.